Local Tooling

 Lockfile

 binpm.lock is the committed deterministic project-local resolution file.
-It records release tags, target-specific assets, selected binaries, checksums, and installed paths.
+It records the selected release, target-specific asset, selected binary, checksum, and installed path needed to reproduce the tool install.

-Committed lockfiles must store sanitized canonical asset URLs only.
-They must never store query strings, fragments, credential-bearing URLs, or expiring signed download URLs.
+Committed lockfiles store sanitized asset URLs only.
+They do not store query strings, fragments, credential-bearing URLs, or expiring signed download URLs.

 Local Paths